mvextensions/mvbasic/doc/Extension Guide.md

 ### 6.9 Intellisense User Variables

-This setting will enable MB Basic to update Intellisense with the variables from your program.
+This setting will enable MVBasic to update Intellisense with the variables from your program.
 If this code is in your program: userVariable = 'test'
 The variable name `userVariable` will be included in Intellisense so that it will be auto suggested to you.